mhaugrud/msumcspy/_sources/SimplePythonData/Exercises.rst

 .. question:: spd_ex_4

    .. activecode:: ex_2_4

       Many people keep time using a 24 hour clock (11 is 11am and 23 is 11pm, 0 is midnight).
       If it is currently 13 and you set your alarm to go off in 50 hours, it will be 15 (3pm).
       Write a Python program to solve the general version of the above problem.
       Ask the user for the time now (in hours), and then ask for the number of hours to wait for the alarm.
       Your program should output what the time will be on the clock when the alarm goes off.
       ~~~~
+      # your code goes here

 .. question:: spd_ex_5

    .. activecode:: ex_2_5

       Take the sentence: *All work and no play makes Jack a dull boy.*             Store each word in a separate variable, then print out the sentence on             one line using ``print``.
       ~~~~

 .. question:: spd_ex_6